 Here are two organizations that GiveWell recommends:

-GiveWell points out that measuring the cost per life saved is difficult and that its numbers are estimates.
-They also don’t reflect the other benefits the charities provide with our donations.
-For example, besides reducing mortality, HKI’s vitamin A supplements help prevent blindness, anemia, and impaired growth and development of children in addition to minimizing the severity of infections.
-The analysis also doesn’t take into account the benefits of polio vaccinations, deworming and “mop-up” immunizations for kids who missed scheduled vaccinations that accompany supplement distribution.
+GiveWell’s numbers incorporate some, but not all, of the other benefits the charities provide with our donations.
+For example, HKI’s vitamin A supplements not only reduce mortality but also help prevent blindness, anemia, and impaired growth and development of children.
+The analysis also doesn’t take into account the benefits of polio vaccinations, deworming and “mop-up” immunizations for kids who missed scheduled vaccinations that occur alongside the supplement distribution.

 This University of Pennsylvania-based organization provides analysis on opportunities to make a social impact through philanthropy.
 Focusing on causes as diverse as disaster relief, major global public health issues and the U.S. achievement gap, the center translates the best available information into actionable guidance for those looking to make the greatest possible difference in the lives of others.
 Reports are available free at https://www.impact.upenn.edu/.

 A note on measuring impact: As you evaluate nonprofits, it's worth digging into the numbers.
 For example, a mosquito net reduces the risk that a child will contract malaria, and a nonprofit might claim that if you donate $20, it buys a net and saves a life.
 But many of the children who receive nets would have survived without them, and many people won't even use the nets correctly.